 This message indicates that the terminal ID (POIID) in the payment request is incorrect, or that the terminal is in the inventory of the Company account and hasn't been assigned to a merchant account or store that allows processing payments.

 If the POIID matches, go to the next step. - Verify that the payment terminal is assigned to a merchant account or store.
-You can do this with the connectedTerminals API or in your Customer Area.
+You can do this using a

 Declined payment